The Complete Vegan Food Guide to South Korea (2026)

 Plan ahead!

-Last updated: January 2026.
-All restaurants personally tested during a 1-month trip to South Korea.
+Last updated: June 2026.
+All restaurants personally tested during a one-month trip to South Korea.

 Important notes:

-- Restaurant hours and menus subject to change.
-Always check current status before visiting.
+• Restaurant hours and menus are subject to change — always check current status before visiting.

-- This post contains affiliate links.
-We may earn a commission at no extra cost to you.
+• This post contains affiliate links.
+If you book or sign up through them, we may earn a small commission at no extra cost to you.

 Leave a Reply